SupakornSJB/FSADProjectBackend/README.md

 ```
 docker-compose -f dev-compose.yml up
 ```
-3. You may need to generates dev https certificate with this commands
+3. You may need to generate a dev HTTPS certificate with this command
 ```
 dotnet dev-certs https
 ```
-4. This backend requires 2 projects to run simuteneously: API and IdentityServer.
-After the project is running, start each project individually
+4. This backend requires 2 projects to run simultaneously: API and IdentityServer.
+After Docker Compose has started, start each project individually
 ```
 cd Api # or cd IdentityServer for IdentityServer
 dotnet restore
 dotnet run
 ```
-5. Start your frontend project, if the frontend has OIDC configured, it should automatically redirect you to the login page.
+5. Start your frontend project; if the frontend has OIDC configured, it should automatically redirect you to the login page.
 Ref: [Sample Frontend with OIDC Configured](https://github.com/SupakornSJB/ait-front-ref-with-auth#)
-6. Login to access protected frontend routes and protected API.
+6. Log in to access protected frontend routes and protected API.